 The Curve field – also known as Film Curve – in the Base Characteristics tool in Capture One, applies a curve correction to the brightness levels of the image.
 The reason for this is that a digital sensor perceives the tonal range of an image in a different way than our eyes and brain (according to a linear versus logarithmic scale).

 Therefore Capture One always applies a curve to make it easy to correct the image and pleasant to look at.
 The default Curve is Film Standard.
 However, that is not necessarily always the right setting.

 For most cameras and digital backs, you see about four to six Film Curves.
 When you click on the Curve field and the drop-down list opens.

 The Film Extra Shadow curve is a good starting point for images made with very harsh light conditions.
 To retain details in the highlight you had to slightly underexpose the image.
 Clearing up the shadows is a lot of work.
 The Film Extra Shadow curve is a better starting point before making further adjustments.

 In the before/after comparison I stacked a Film Extra Shadow curve and a Film High Contrast curve image.
 Note that the image at the beginning of this post has the Film Standard curve.

 The Film High Contrast curve occasionally comes to the rescue when the image lacks sufficient contrast.
 Again, there are several tools to increase contrast but selecting this Film High Contrast curve gives you an easier if not better starting point.

 Very low contrast images under cloudy weather or telephoto shots with atmospheric aberrations are typical examples here.
-In the past I had a 1.4x teleconverter for my Canon 300mm lens.
+In the past, I had a 1.4x teleconverter for my Canon EF 300mm lens.
 I got good quality images from it but the combo lacked a bit of contrast.
 This Film High Contrast curve solved it instantly for the entire shoot and was a great time saver.